Floetry: 2005–2006: Flo'Ology

-Disbandment and aftermath
+2007–present: Disbandment and aftermath

 Following the disappointment in album sales of Flo'Ology, Floetry's management Julius Irving III encouraged the duo to change their musical style in order to appeal to a wider audience.
 Irving pressed for Floetry to pursue a more hip-hop sound.
 Stewart, not wanting to change their sound and positive image, attempted to fire Irving as their management.
 Ambrosius moved forward with Irving as her manager and signed a solo record deal with Aftermath Entertainment.
 She later released a mixtape titled Neo Soul Is Dead.
 In late 2006, Floetry disbanded without making a formal announcement.
 In June 2007, Ambrosius embarked on the Floetry Remix Tour without Stewart, instead replacing her with American singer Amanda Seales (then known as Amanda Diva).
-In an interview with Club Shay Shay, Seales remarked that the tour was not well-received nor did Ambrosius ever publicly announced that a lineup change had happened along with the introduction of Seales.
+In an interview with Club Shay Shay, Seales remarked that the tour was not well-received nor did Ambrosius ever publicly announce that a lineup change had happened along with the introduction of Seales.
 Seales also stated that Ambrosius attempted to fight her before a performance at The Ritz-Carlton Hotel in Atlanta.
 In response to the Floetry Remix Tour, Stewart did an interview on the Wendy Williams radio show to announce that she was not part of the tour as her likeness was still being used to market the tour.
 Following the conclusion of the tour, Seales stated that Ambrosius intended to create a new music duo with her called Floetry Remix and record an album but Ambrosius opted not to follow through.

 In early 2010, Stewart attempted to reform Floetry with Ambrosius but Ambrosius declined.
 In November 2010, Stewart released her debut solo album, Floetic Soul, on the Shanachie Records.
 In March 2011, Ambrosius released her debut solo album, Late Nights & Early Mornings, on J Records.
 During the recording of Stewart's second album, she recorded a remake of "Say Yes" with the intention of celebrating the song's tenth anniversary with Ambrosius, however Ambrosius declined to record on the new version.
 In August 2012, Stewart released "Say Yes (10 Year Anniversary Edition)" as the lead single of her second album Floetry Re:Birth.
 In November 2012, Stewart released her second album, Floetry Re:Birth.
 In March 2014, Stewart released her third album Rise of the Phoenix Mermaid, followed by Ambrosius releasing her second album Friends & Lovers in July 2014.

 In December 2014, Ambrosius invited Stewart on-stage to perform "Floetic" during her concert at The Clapham Grand in London.
 In February 2015, Stewart confirmed that duo would be touring in 2015.
 On 16 May 2015, Floetry reunited and performed their first show in nine years at Pepsi Funk Festival in College Park, Georgia.
 Despite announcing they would be recording a new album, Floetry subsequently split after the second leg of their reunion tour in August 2016.

 In July 2025, Floetry reunited and performed for three dates at YS Firehouse in Yellow Springs, Ohio.
+In April 2026, Floetry reformed again for Say Yes: The Tour.